imintinvestors/imintinvestors.com/content/article/20180524-what-it-will-take.md

 > Rebate levels for small and medium sized customers are more modest.

 Looking on Imints revenue numbers broken down by region one can recognize that in 2017 Imint earned _9% of the revenue from Sharp_, their only customer in Japan during the year and they made _8% of the revenue in Europe from Wiko and BQ_.
+And that although both Sharp and Wiko only started to sell phones with Vidhance in mid of 2017.
 The good news is that Imint is so far only scratching the surface when it comes to customers of this size.

 > Imint is only scratching the surface when it comes to small and medium sized customers.